naviserver-project/nsdbpg/README.md

 ## What is this?

-This module implements a simple NaviServer/AOLserver database services driver.
-A database driver is a module which interfaces between the NaviServer database-independent `nsdb` module and the API of a particular DBMS.
-A database driver's job is to open connections, send SQL statements, and translate the results into the form used by `nsdb`.
-In this case, the driver is for the PostgreSQL ORDBMS from The PostgreSQL Global Development Group.
-This is the official driver for the OpenACS project.
-PostgreSQL can be downloaded and installed on most Unix systems.
-To use this driver, you must have PostgreSQL installed on your system.
-For more information on PostgreSQL or to download the code, open:
+This module provides a straightforward database services driver for NaviServer.
+It acts as an intermediary between the NaviServer database-independent `nsdb` module and the API of a specific DBMS.
+In essence, the driver establishes connections, executes SQL commands, and converts the results into the format required by `nsdb`.
+This driver is designed for the PostgreSQL ORDBMS, developed by The PostgreSQL Global Development Group, and serves as the official driver for the OpenACS project.
+Since PostgreSQL is available on most Unix systems, ensure that it is installed on your system before using this driver.
+For additional details or to download PostgreSQL, visit:

     http://www.postgresql.org

-**Compatibility:** The module compiles with Tcl 8.5, 8.6 and 9.0.
+**Compatibility:** This module compiles with Tcl versions 8.5, 8.6, and 9.0.

-## What's new?
+## What's New?

-See Changelog.
+For the latest updates and modifications, please refer to the Changelog.

-## How does it work?
+## How Does It Work?

-Driver modules look much like ordinary AOLserver modules but are loaded differently.
-Instead of being listed with other modules in the `[ns/server/<server-name>/modules]` configuration section, a database driver is listed in the `[ns/db/drivers]` section and `nsdb` does the loading.
-The database driver initialization function normally does little more than call the `nsdb Ns_DbRegisterDriver()` function with an array of pointers to functions.
-The functions are then later used by `nsdb` to open database connections and send and process queries.
-This architecture is much like ODBC on Windows.
-In addition to open, select, and getrow functions, the driver also provides system catalog functions and a function for initializing a virtual server.
-The virtual server initialization function is called each time `nsdb` is loaded into a virtual server.
-In this case, the server initialization function, `Ns_PgServerInit`, adds the `"ns_pg"` Tcl command to the server's Tcl interpreters which can be used to fetch information about an active PostgreSQL connection in a Tcl script.
+Database driver modules for NaviServer resemble typical modules but are loaded in a different manner.
+Instead of being declared under the `[ns/server/<server-name>/modules]` section, a database driver is registered in the `[ns/db/drivers]` section, and loading is managed automatically by `nsdb`.
+Typically, the driver’s initialization function simply calls `nsdb`'s `Ns_DbRegisterDriver()` with an array of function pointers.
+These functions later facilitate database connections, query execution, and result processing—a design approach similar to ODBC on Windows.

+In addition to basic functions for opening connections, selecting data, and retrieving rows, the driver also supplies system catalog functions and a virtual server initialization routine.
+Each time `nsdb` is loaded into a virtual server, the initialization function `Ns_PgServerInit` is executed.
+This routine registers the `"ns_pg"` Tcl command in the server’s Tcl interpreters, enabling Tcl scripts to access information about an active PostgreSQL connection.

 **Contributors to this file include:**